 Skyline College is committed to an educational environment that is free from interference and disruption and fosters equity and mutual respect.
 Skyline College complies with Federal regulations designed to provide equitable treatment of all students regardless of race, national origin, sex, age, sexual orientation or disability (see Title IX of the Education Act of 1972, Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act of 1992).

-The following is a summary of these policies with links to the offical policies as written in the Skyline College Catalog:
+The following is a summary of our policies with links to the offical policies in the Skyline College Catalog students' rights and responsibilities section.

 Summary of Grievances